 History of Arizona Date Farming and The Sphinx Date Ranch

 Sphinx Date Co. first became a vision of our founders when Roy Franklin discovered a Black Sphinx seedling in a Phoenix neighborhood in 1928.
 Franklin discovered the tree in someone’s front yard, and recognized it as a new or unknown variety, grown from a seedling rather than an off-shoot.
 Date palms from seedlings, common in Mexico or Baja California, do not produce good quality dates.
-Franklin interested Ellen Amelia Goodbody Brophy, a prominent Old West landowner and philanthropist, in the idea; 47 acres was planted on her property in the Arcadia neighborhood of Phoenix to become the original Sphinx Date Ranch.
+Franklin interested Ellen Amelia Goodbody Brophy, a prominent Old West landowner and philanthropist, in the idea; multiple acres were planted on her property in the Arcadia neighborhood of Phoenix to become the original Sphinx Date Ranch.
 Ellen died in 1934, and her son Frank Cullen Brophy and Ed Peterson took over date operation with Roy Franklin in an effort to grow dates commercially.
-Frank Cullen Brophy thought up the name “Sphinx” because of its mystery origins.
+Frank Cullen Brophy thought up the name "Sphinx" because of its mystery origins.
 Date trees were initially imported into Arizona from the Middle East in the early 1900s.

 Throughout the 1940s various tactics were employed to bring awareness to the new date variety.
-Sugar rationing had begun in 1942 during World War II and dates were growing in popularity as a deliciously sweet alternative to candy, boosting Arizona’s date industry.
+Sugar rationing had begun in 1942 during World War II and dates were growing in popularity as a deliciously sweet alternative to candy, boosting Arizona's date industry.
 Sphinx Date Ranch began wholesaling to Harry and David and offered screening packages specially labeled for their 10 best customers.
 An attempt to can the dates at a Mormon co-op canning factory in Tempe was unsuccessful; however, batches did sell because of the novelty.
-Eventually we experimented with date candy, bread, citrus rind candy and finally the date shop and a luncheon patio business was opened in the early 1950s.
+Eventually, the Sphinx team experimented with date candy, bread, citrus rind candy and finally the date shop and a luncheon patio business was opened in the early 1950s.

 With the opening of the shop on the Ranch, the business thrived as a unique Arizona experience for high society serving many famous celebrities and families.
 Ladies staying at Elizabeth Arden's Maine Chance often came to the Sphinx Date Ranch patio for luncheons, including celebrities like Lillian Gish.
 In 1957, date gift packs were sent to President Ike Eisenhower and members of the U.S. Congress.